htwtech/solana-monitoring/README.md

 chmod +x *.sh
 ```

 3. Edit `solana-monitor.sh` and set the required configuration.
+You can use either the file or the corresponding public key.
 Required parameters:
 - `identityPubkey` — the public identity key of your validator
 - `votePubkey` — the vote account public key of your validator